-When considering land for sale in Florida and Georgia, many factors are involved in the revenue generating potential and the resulting value of the land.
+When considering land for sale in Georgia, many factors are involved in the revenue-generating potential and the resulting value of the land.
 Experience is key when valuing different land investment opportunities.
 Even if recreation and the outdoors is your primary motivating factor, making the best investment is always a big part of the decision.
 Most of our clients want to maximize both the recreational potential and the return on their investment.
-It takes years of experience to maximize revenue generating potential and enjoyment of the land.
+It takes years of experience to maximize revenue-generating potential and enjoyment of the land.
 Here are a few things we consider when valuing a property either for sale as a listing or for one of our clients who is buying.

 Let’s take a look at a typical scenario we would encounter with South Georgia or North Florida farms for sale which have differing amounts of wetlands, agricultural land and timberland.
 How do you evaluate which one is the best investment or which one should have the highest value?

-Next consideration is upland/wetland ratio.
+The next consideration is upland/wetland ratio.
 Again the cheapest opportunity may not be the best.
 The calculation needs to be made to figure out the cost per usable acre in order to truly make an accurate comparison, particularly for the timberland analysis.
-In other words just because one opportunity is less per acre you won’t know whether its truly the best until you know your cost per usable acre.
+In other words just because one opportunity is less per acre you won’t know whether it’s truly the best until you know your cost per usable acre.
 The timber on the property is normally bought/sold at its appraised value so you would first remove its value and then make the calculation on the dirt to see which opportunity really is the best.